Practically Perfect In Every Way

-Beatrice is Leonato’s niece, Hero’s cousin, and the sworn enemy/true love of Benedick.
-While she’s supposed to be billed a best supporting actress, it’s usually agreed that she tends to steal the show.
-Her wit and her candor, combined with her vulnerability, arguably make her the play’s most fleshed out (and endearing) character.
+Beatrice is supposed to be billed as a best supporting actress, but she tends to steal the show.
+Her white-hot wit, combined with her vulnerability, arguably make her the play’s most fleshed out (and endearingly awesome) character.

 Beatrice’s relentless hilarity could easily typecast her in the role of a jester in the play, but her barbs are laced with insightful commentary and often inspired by penetrating understanding.
 She sees the absurdity of the world and instead of being melancholy; she chooses to laugh at it... which is a sure sign of wisdom.

 She would be a fool, except that when things get really grave (during Hero’s first wedding day) and demand seriousness, she’s the first to deliver the passion that the events demand; she asks Benedick to kill Claudio.
 No, seriously:

 With no sauce that can be devised to it.
 I protest I love thee.

 You have stayed me in a happy hour.
 I was about to protest I loved you.

 I love you with so much of my heart that none is left to protest.

 Come, bid me do anything for thee.

 Beatrice’s transformation from jester to righteously angry woman isn’t shocking; we know she feels deeply, is smart, and able enough to transfer her feelings into their appropriate outlets... whether that's good humor or anger.